-The Investment Manager evaluates companies according to the following three aspects: select companies with good sustainability management ("Quality of management"); avoid companies with controversial conduct ("Exclusion of risky conduct") and select products that have a positive impact ("Focus on sustainable activities").
+The Investment Manager evaluates companies according to the following three aspects: selection of companies with good sustainability management ("Quality of management"); avoid companies with controversial conduct ("Exclusion of risky conduct") and selection of companies that contribute positively to sustainability ("Focus on sustainable activities").
+In accordance with the baseline exclusions defined within the Exclusions for EU Paris-aligned Benchmarks, controversial conduct includes violation of the UNGC principles or the OECD Guidelines for Multinational Enterprises.